The Investment Climate Statement Chapter of the CCG is provided by the State Department.

 Norway has managed the coronavirus pandemic with relative success two years in, maintaining a low death rate, protecting health facilities’ capacity, and cushioning economic shocks.
 Swift implementation of social mobility restrictions, strong political unity, and broad public support were among the country’s key success factors.
 Norway’s solid financial footing, including fiscal reserves in its trillion-dollar sovereign wealth fund and monetary policy maneuverability, enabled the government to finance generous support packages to mitigate the pandemic’s economic impact on workers and businesses.

 Norwegian lawmakers and businesses welcome the foreign investment as a matter of policy and the government generally grants national treatment to foreign investors.
 Some restrictions exist on foreign ownership and use of natural resources and infrastructure.
 The government remains a major owner in the Norwegian economy and retains monopolies on a few activities, such as the retail sale of alcohol.

 While not a member of the European Union (EU), Norway is a member of the European Economic Area (EEA, which also includes Iceland and Liechtenstein) with access to the EU single market’s movement of persons, goods, services, and capital.
 The Norwegian government continues to liberalize its foreign investment legislation with the aim of conforming more closely to EU standards and has cut bureaucratic regulations over the last decade to make investment easier.
 Foreign direct investment in Norway stood at USD 160 billion at the end of 2021 and has more than doubled over the last decade.
 There are approximately 8,100 foreign-owned companies in Norway, and over 700 U.S. companies have a presence in the country, employing more than 58,000 people.

-To access the ICS, visit the U.S. Department of Department of State’s Investment Climate Statement website.
+To access the ICS for Taiwan, visit the U.S. Department of Department of State’s Investment Climate Statement website.